pzaino/zvector/README.md

 The library is relatively small, however it comes with some nice features:

-- **All Data Structure support**
+- **All Data Structures support**

    We can store whatever data structure we want in the vector; we can use our own data structures and/or use standard base types.

 - **Data copy support**

    When we add an element to the vector it gets copied in, so we can safely store elements that we have created as local (aka not using the heap).
+If you instead, need passing values by reference then you can configure a vector to do so.

 - **Secure Data Wipe support**